Venafi/vcert-python/README.md

 This implementation is based on the original Go library, https://github.com/Venafi/vcert.

 #### Compatibility
-VCert supports Python 3, and Python 2.7.
+VCert supports Python 3, and Python 2.7 (when the [future](http://python-future.org/) module is installed).
 VCert releases are tested using the latest version of Trust Protection Platform.
 The [latest VCert release](../../releases/latest) should be compatible with Trust Protection Platform 17.3 or higher based on the subset of API methods it consumes.

 ## Installation
 Get the library using pip: